kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 "Dual boot": quite pleasant, actually
 -------------------------------------

-pCrowDoodle came with a little SD expansion thingy that lets you switch between an "A" SD card and a "B" SD card fairly quickly:
+pcrowDoodle came with a little SD expansion thingy that lets you switch between an "A" SD card and a "B" SD card fairly quickly:

 .. image:: https://raw.githubusercontent.com/kaycebasques/media/main/jpg/crowpi8.jpg